vaidasian/webdriverio-appium-cucumber/README.md

 then no error will occur, see ./bugs/2023-08-15_appium_wdio_retry_single_scenario_no_issue_wdio-0-0.log.

 Question: How to best use Cucumber's retry logic on appium w/o getting errors?

-[Optional bug]
-I was not able to run the test with "@wdio/appium-service" and appium installed locally within project scope (not global).
-Appium was started and is reachable at https://localhost:4723/wd/hub/status, see ./bugs/2023-08-15_wdio-appium-service_appium.log.
-See also wdio log ./bugs/2023-08-15_wdio-appium-service_wdio.log. echo $ANDROID_HOME
-~/Library/Android/sdk
-which adb
-~/Library/Android/sdk/platform-tools/adb

-Question: How can I run appium tests with @wdio/appium-service and appium installed with npm in project scope?
 ```